Who Owns the United States Debt: 2026 Data

 Intragovernmental holdings represent the debt the government owes to its own agencies.

-Currently, intragovernmental holdings are approaching the $6 trillion mark.
-According to the Treasury Department’s official statement of public debt for June 2019, here are the top four agencies that the USA government owes money to:
+Currently, intragovernmental holdings surpassed the $7 trillion mark in early 2025.
+According to the Treasury Department’s official statement of public debt for January 2026, here are the top four agencies that the US government owes money to:

 Some government agencies reap more revenue from taxes than they are authorized to spend.
 Others receive money for services that will be rendered at a future date.
 This is the case for pension funds and Medicare services, for example.